KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 **Dumbell**

 A *Dumbbell* chart uses circles and lines to show changes over time.
-After pressing the *Dumbbell* button pick up the Bubble chart from the gallery.
+After pressing the *Add Widget* button pick up Cahrt and then the *Dumbell* chart from the gallery.
 To define the chart you need one attribute and two measures to define the series.
 See the below image.

 .. figure:: media/image024.png